zhaoshuoxp/PySeq/README.md

 #### Input

-Both stdin and text file are accepted.
+Raw input or text file.

-> NOTE: In text-reading mode, all lines are consider as one sequence.
-Split every query to a single file if you have >1 sequences.
+> NOTE: In text-reading mode, each row will be considered as an individual sequence.
+Split every query to a line if you have >1 sequences.

 #### Usage

-In stdin mode:
+In raw input mode:

 ```shell
 # i.e.